ishandhanani/rcrd/README.md

 This will create a log file named "mysession.txt" in the ~/.rcrd directory.

 While in a recording session:

 - Your prompt will turn red to indicate active recording.
 - A red dot will appear at the end of your prompt.
-- Use ":exit" to end the recording session (instead of the standard "exit" command).

 ## Makefile Commands